MarioHenriqueMeireles/Bootcamp-Chirper/README.md

 ## Do you want play?
 So, Do it!

-- Download the project
+- Download the project;
+- Create the file: database/database.sqlite;
-- php artisan migrate
+- php artisan migrate;
-- php artisan serve
+- php artisan serve;
-- Open in a Browser
+- Open in a Browser;
-- Register a new user
+- Register a new user;
-- Play a lite
+- Play a lite.